If you’re looking to start attending a Christian church or if you’re returning to church, this is for you!

 What do you look for?
 What indicates a good choice when hunting for a place to worship and plug into?

 Granted, there are lots of things that indicate Biblical church health, but we’re just gonna look at three to help get you started.

 Speaking of “Biblical,” you need to know that as Christians we believe that the Bible is God’s inspired word, penned by men, but written by God’s Spirit.
 This book lays the foundation for all that we believe about God, His church and how His followers should live.
 It’s basically our faith’s blueprint.
 It clearly explains God’s story and how we fit into the narrative.

 In a nutshell, the Old Testament and the New Testament together reveal that despite people’s sin and tendency to wander away from God, He provided the most precious way for us to have a relationship with Him – through His Son, Jesus.

 The Bible teaches that Jesus lived a sinless life and died on the cross to pay for our sins so that we can have a relationship with God the Father.

 Jesus was then raised from the dead, proving to be who He claimed to be: God.
 That’s a huge claim, one that is unique to Jesus.

 People may disagree about some minor details, but every solid Christian church believes the Bible is God’s Word and is worth trusting.

-With that it in mind, let’s jump into three signs that you’re on the right track when hunting for a church.
+With that in mind, let’s jump into three signs that you’re on the right track when hunting for a new church.

 State Missionary Larry Hyche is an associate in Global Missions focused on men’s spiritual development.
 This article was originally published on his Facebook timeline for a general audience and was later published at alsbom.org.